lab-cosmo/librascal/docs/source/whitepaper.rst

 * Holding information about an atomic structure
 * Building clusters based on existing structural information
-* Provide iterators that can be used to loop over clusters of a given type, and to access properties associated with clusters of each level.
+* Provide iterators that can be used to loop over clusters of a given type, and to access properties associated with clusters of each body order.